By: Le'Mina McNair on February 12th, 2019

 Cloud-based solutions for digital asset management (DAM) are becoming increasingly common among companies of all sizes and industries.
-The main difference between a cloud-based DAM and an on-premise solution is the infrastructure: will you host the system on your own servers and hardware, or use someone else's?
+The main difference between a cloud-based DAM and an on-premises solution is the infrastructure: Will you host the system on your own servers and hardware, or use someone else's?

-The implications of this simple question have many effects on the pros and cons of the type of DAM system you choose.
-In this article, we'll discuss both the benefits and the drawbacks of using a cloud-based DAM.
+The implications of this simple question may be the deciding factor in determining the correct DAM system for your business.
+In this article, we'll discuss both the benefits and drawbacks of using a cloud-based DAM solution.

 Why the Shift to Cloud Based DAMs?

-Cloud-based DAMs have many of the same advantages as other cloud computing solutions, including:
+Cloud-based DAM technologies have many of the same advantages as other cloud computing solutions, including:

-- Start-up costs: Cloud-based DAMs are typically easier, quicker, and cheaper to start using.
-As a subscription-based operating expense, cloud-based DAMs are more convenient for many businesses than an on-premises solution, which is a one-time capital expense.
+- Low start-up costs: Cloud-based DAM solutions are typically easier, quicker, and cheaper to deploy.
+As a subscription-based operating expense, cloud-based DAM systems are more convenient for many businesses than an on-premises solution, which is a one-time capital expense.

 - Scalability: Instead of having to anticipate any future data growth, you can start off small and have your cloud-based DAM grow with you.

-- Accessibility: Cloud-based DAMs are accessible from anywhere with an Internet connection and a web browser.
+- Accessibility: Cloud-based DAM solutions are accessible from anywhere with an Internet connection and a web browser.